The ICGA Data Visualization Platform

 Such requests must demonstrate:

-• Adequate institutional data security measures [Encryption standards (at rest + in transit)]
+• Adequate institutional data security measures, including encryption at rest and in transit

-The following are not available for external sharing at this stage:
+The following are not available for external access at this stage:

 • Raw proteomics data